doctorfree/nvim-lazyman/README.md

 lazyman -b main -C https://github.com/alanRizzo/dot-files -D nvim -N nvim-AlanVim -P
 ```

+Note the `-b main` argument in this Lazyman command.
+When specifying a
+subdirectory of a repository with `-D <subdir>` it is necessary to also
+provide the default branch of the repository if not `master`.

 Custom Neovim configurations may require additional setup work not
 performed by `lazyman`.
 For example, the `CosmicNvim` Neovim config
 requires `Node.js`, `prettierd`, and `eslint_d` but these are installed